 The beginning of the New Year is often a great motivator for us.
 The holidays are over and 1/1/2024 is the starting point of new energy.

-My prices for the FIT 132 Test and the FIT 176 Test are going up a bit, because KBMO Diagnostics has raised their prices now for the second time, which I did not, because I could not fit it into my busy last two years.
+FIT 176 Test are going up a bit, because KBMO Diagnostics has raised their prices now for the second time, which I did not, because I could not fit it into my busy last two years.
 So 1/1/2024 will be the starting point for a small additional fee for the large 2 FIT Tests.
 Please check out my website and see what is new.

 Wishing you Health and Happiness always!